Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Findings

 \subsubsection{Portfolio Sorts and Return Performance}

+We use GPT as the primary LLM model for illustration, followed by replicated findings on Gemini in Section \ref{sec:gemini}.
 We begin by examining the economic implications of GPT-generated sentiment scores using portfolio-sorting tests.
 The purpose of this exercise is to verify that the sentiment scores have predictive content for stock returns.
 Although return forecasting is not a central objective of this study, the presence of a predictive variable is required to evaluate how the LLM’s output changes when the model is made aware of the downstream predictive task.
 Figure \ref{fig:ret_sentiment_ls} plots the cumulative returns to long–short portfolios formed by buying firms in the highest sentiment quintile and selling firms in the lowest sentiment quintile, separately for scores generated under goal-aware and goal-blind prompts.
 Table \ref{tab:ret_sentiment_ls} reports the corresponding average monthly return spreads for the pre– and post–knowledge cutoff periods.

 Prior to the knowledge cutoff, sentiment scores generated under both prompt designs exhibit economically meaningful return predictability.
 As reported in Table \ref{tab:ret_sentiment_ls}, the long–short portfolio based on goal-aware sentiment earns an average monthly return spread of 1.552\%, while the corresponding spread based on goal-blind sentiment is 1.069\%.
 Both spreads are statistically significant, indicating that GPT-generated sentiment contains predictive information about future stock returns even when the ultimate objective is not fully communicated to the model.
 Notably, the goal-aware strategy delivers significantly stronger performance: the difference in High–Low spreads between the two regimes, 0.483 percentage point per month, is statistically significant at the 5\% level.
 This relative outperformance is evident graphically in Figure \ref{fig:ret_sentiment_ls}, where cumulative returns of the goal-aware portfolio diverge upward from those of the goal-blind portfolio in the period leading up to the cutoff.